-The (MHRA) states that sodium valproate should not be prescribed to anyone under the age of 55, unless it is the only effective drug for them, and if they are a woman, they are on a pregnancy prevention programme (see page 15).
+The (MHRA) states that sodium valproate should not be prescribed to anyone under the age of 55, unless it is the only effective drug for them.
+Women should be on a pregnancy prevention programme (PPP - see opposite).

 They also recommend that treatment with sodium valproate should only be started by a doctor experienced in managing epilepsy.